qqueue/fountain/README.md

 discrete events as Server-Sent-Events or whitespace-delimited JSON.

-Among other things, you can use fountain to [lurk every thread][drinker], [stress test your browser's CSS 3D transforms][spess], or [make use of your advanced 256-color virtual terminal][ANSICHAN].
+Among other things, you can use fountain to [lurk every thread][drinker], [stress test your browser's CSS 3D transforms][spess], [make use of your advanced 256-color virtual terminal][ANSICHAN], or you can just [dump the stream into elasticsearch][es].
 Other more interesting uses could be machine learning/sentiment analysis, as well as live-updating thread watchers in userscripts.

 If you're just interested in the API and not running fountain yourself, I host a publicly-accessible server at `fountain.hakase.org` that streams /a/ and /g/.